Display custom widget configurations for every page or post on your site.

-You probably are using a theme that don’t load dynamic sidebars properly or don’t use the wp_head() function in its header.
-The plugin replace the sidebars inside that function, and many others plugins hook there, so it is more than recommended to use it.
+You are probably using a theme that doesn't load dynamic sidebars properly or doesn't use the wp_head() function in its header.
+The plugin replaces the sidebars inside that function, and many other plugins hook there, so it is more than recommended to use it.

 Any user that can switch themes, can create sidebars.
 Switch_themes is the capability needed to manage widgets, so if you can’t edit widgets you can’t create custom sidebars.
 There are some plugins to give capabilities to the roles, so you can make your author be able to create the sidebars.
 Try User role editor

 Custom Sidebars has the same license as WordPress, so you can use it wherever you want for free.
-Nevertheless, donations are welcome.
+Yay!